jmj0502/Angular-Gallery-Server/README.md

 An API designed to handle and serve files (photos).

 ## Abstract
 I built this API in order to learn how to handle file uploads with ExpressJS.
-This was the first RestAPI I build in TypeScript, so I had to read through different articles and follow different tutorials in order to make it work.
+This was the first RestAPI I build with TypeScript, so I had to read through different articles and follow different tutorials in order to make it work.

 This app is quite easy to set up, and it contains a simple structure.
 If you want to run this app, either clone or download the repo and execute app.js using Node or Nodemon.